 It’s not been widely known that the IRS allows retirement accounts such as IRAs to hold gold and other precious metals.
-That’s because most retirement accounts are administered by bank and brokerage companies, who have no incentive to allow client to diversify into asset classes that are not within their expertise.
+That’s because most retirement accounts are administered by companies that have no incentive to allow clients to diversify into asset classes that they don’t sell.

-If you’re considering a Gold IRA, keep in mind a few considerations about Gold IRAs:
+If you’re considering a Gold IRA, keep in mind a few considerations:

-Your metals don’t have to be limited to government-issue bullion coins.
-It’s true that government-minted Silver and Gold coins such as the American Eagle, Canadian Maple Leaf, Austrian Philharmonic, Australian Kookaburra and Mexican Libertad are all acceptable for IRAs and other retirement plans).
-But did you know that many private mints also offer bullion products of sufficient fineness to meet IRS stipulations?
-Most bullion dealers can assist with identifying these products, which will always be minted to show their bullion content (typically Gold and Silver bullion state .999 fineness, and Platinum and Palladium .9995, all of which meet or exceed IRS requirements).
-By choosing these private-minted bullion products (sometimes called ‘generic rounds’ since they are typically offered in tubes of 20 one-ounce coins), an investor may benefit from purchasing at a lower premium than the more popular government-minted coins.
+IRAs can invest in non-government-issued products.
+It’s true that government-minted silver and gold coins are all acceptable for IRAs and other retirement plans.
+Examples include the American Eagle, Canadian Maple Leaf, Austrian Philharmonic, and Australian Kookaburra.
+However, did you know that many private mints also offer bullion products of sufficient fineness to meet IRS stipulations?
+Most bullion dealers can assist with identifying these products.
+By choosing these private-minted bullion products, an investor may benefit from purchasing at a lower premium than the more popular government-minted coins.

-Download our investing guide for more information about a precious metals IRA.
-To consult with a live New Direction Trust Company representative, give us a call at 877-742-1270 or send us an e-mail at firstname.lastname@example.org.
+Download our Precious Metals Investing Guide for more information about a precious metals IRA.
+To consult with a live New Direction Trust Company representative, give us a call at 877-742-1270 or send us a message through the Client Portal.